 - Fried Cheese: Use queso fresco or queso blanco.

-- Cheese and Ate.
-Ate (pronounced AH-teh) is the Mexican name for a thick sliceable fruit preserve common in many parts of Latin America.
-Guava paste is one form of ate; there are others, made from different fruits.
+- Cheese and Ate: Ate (pronounced AH-teh) is the Mexican name for a thick sliceable fruit preserve common in many parts of Latin America.
+Guava paste is one form; there are others, made from different fruits.
 Pair slices of cheese with similarly sized sliced ate (or cut both ingredients into cubes and spear them on a toothpick) for the best flavor combo you had never heard of.
-I recommend using Chihuahua, Mexican manchego, or panela cheese for this botana.
+Chihuahua, Mexican manchego, or panela cheese is an excellent choice for this botana.

-Need an alternative to the same ole beer and soda drinks while watching the game?
+Need an alternative to the same old beer and soda drinks while watching the game?
 Tepache comes to the rescue with its refreshing flavor and fermented goodness.
-You’ll have to plan ahead, since it will need to steep for a couple of days or so, but it will be so worth it.
+You’ll have to plan since it will need to steep for a couple of days or so, but it will be so worth it.
 All you need is four ingredients—water, pineapple, piloncillo (or brown sugar), and a cinnamon stick to make this unique beverage.
-Your guests will love both the drink itself and the novelty of your having made it from something which is usually discarded—the rind of a fresh pineapple!
+Your guests will love both the drink itself and the novelty of your having made it from something which is usually discarded—the rind of fresh pineapple!

 If you’d prefer something equally as delicious as tepache but not fermented, you can’t miss with one or more of these Mexican aguas frescas.